Representation Convergence: Mutual Distillation is Secretly a Form of Regularization: Introduction

+In this paper, we first propose a novel theoretical framework to analyze the generalization problem in reinforcement learning and show that the policy robustness to irrelevant features enhances its generalization performance.
+Building upon this principled insight, we then provide empirical evidence that deep mutual learning (DML) \citep{zhang2018deep} can implicitly prevent them from overfitting to such irrelevant features, leading to robust learning process and significant generalization improvements.

-Overall, this study presents a novel perspective on improving the generalization capabilities of deep reinforcement learning, providing insights that could contribute to more adaptable and robust decision-making in diverse and dynamic environments.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We theoretically prove that improving the policy robustness to irrelevant features enhances generalization performance.
-To the best of our knowledge, we are the first to provide a rigorous proof of this intuition. \item We propose a hypothesis that deep mutual learning (DML) can facilitate the learning of meta-representations by agents, and we also provide intuitive insights to support this hypothesis. \item Strong empirical results support our theory and hypothesis, showing that DML technique leads to consistent improvements in generalization performance. \end{itemize}
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item We theoretically prove that improving the policy robustness to irrelevant features enhances its generalization performance.
+To the best of our knowledge, we are the first to provide a rigorous proof of this intuition. \item We propose a hypothesis that deep mutual learning (DML) enhances the generalization performance of the policy by implicitly regularizing irrelevant features.
+We also provide intuitive insights to support this hypothesis. \item Strong empirical results support our theory and hypothesis, showing that DML technique leads to consistent improvements in generalization performance. \end{itemize}